-A statement of how the applicant will quality assure the work to be carried out and what standards will apply.
+A statement of how the Primary Bidder will quality assure the work to be carried out and what standards will apply.

-A statement of how and when the applicant will carry out risk assessments and how they will monitor the Health and Safety aspects of the work to be carried out.
+A statement of how and when the Primary Bidder will carry out risk assessments and how they will monitor the Health and Safety aspects of the work to be carried out.